Em-Lopez/Human-Pose-Estimation-from-RGB/README.md

 ###### Lets compare answers after doing our homework.

 <b>:door:[Dense Pose Transfer](https://arxiv.org/pdf/1809.01995.pdf) (Sep 2018) </b>
+###### Coloring book the shape of a person, machine uses imagination to fill in the details, then animates it's paper statue

 <b>:camera::one::package:[Synthetic Occlusion Augmentation with Volumetric Heatmaps for the 2018 ECCV PoseTrack Challenge on 3D Human Pose Estimation](https://arxiv.org/pdf/1809.04987v1.pdf) (Sep 2018) </b>
+###### They block their face and body with cheap photoshop techniques, then the machine has to "x-ray" through all that

 <a name="Summer 2018"/>